qchenevier/MBA_memoire/doc/action_actor.md

 - IBM's Watson has beaten Jeopardy (a TV Question-Answering contest) Champions in 2011 [@Ferrucci2013]
 - Deepmind's AlphaGo has beaten Go champion Lee Sedol in 2016 [@Hassabis2016]

-In less controlled environmentDeep learning is getting good results in more and more scientific fields: Character Recognition in the early 90s, Speech Recognition in the 2010s, Computer Vision in 2014 and now Natural Language Processing (see Yann Lecun's [post on facebook](https://www.facebook.com/yann.lecun/posts/10154498539442143)).
+In less controlled environment, Deep learning (a field of computer science) is getting good results in more and more scientific fields: Character Recognition in the early 90s, Speech Recognition in the 2010s, Computer Vision in 2014 and now Natural Language Processing (see Yann Lecun's [post on facebook](https://www.facebook.com/yann.lecun/posts/10154498539442143)).
 Those results are deemed good becase those algorithms are much faster and on par with humans' accuracy on those increasingly complex tasks:

 - Character Recognition AI is now widely used to process automatically many types of documents (invoices, purchase orders) and in postal sorting offices to read hand-written adresses [@Marinai2005].
 - Speech Recognition AI is now used to power phone-answering-robots in call centers and in search engine applications on smartphones.